axtcsq/IDAssignment1/README.md

     * Go to the "Contact" page
     * Try to test if different title description appears when a user hover mouse on different images in the flexbox, then verify that it succeeds.
     * Try to test if user is able to input text in textbox, select radio buttons and checkboxes, then verify that it succeeds.
     * Try to test if submit button displays correctly and works partially, then verify that it does.
-If "HTTP ERROR 405" comes up, ignore as there is no where to redirect the submission yet.
+If "HTTP ERROR 405" shows up, ignore as there is no where to redirect the submission yet.
     * Verify that everything is working well

 ## Credits